 Gardening can lose much of its appeal when pesky mosquitoes hover nearby.
 Before resorting to commercial bug repellents, try incorporating one of these plants into the landscape.
-Not only are they attractive to look at, they may just help to cut down on the number of uninvited guests in the garden.
+Not only are they attractive to look at, but they may also just help to cut down on the number of uninvited guests in the garden.

 There are about 3,500 species of mosquitoes found throughout the world.
 The blood-sucking female is the deadliest disease-carrier in the world, killing millions yearly.
 To the majority of people, mosquitoes are, at most, annoying.
 But, unfortunately, some people are highly allergic to these potentially dangerous insects as they spread such deadly diseases as yellow fever, malaria and West Nile Virus.

 The species of mosquito chiefly responsible for spreading yellow fever is Aedes Aegypti, but other species are also known to transmit this virus.
 Once a mosquito has bitten an infected human or animal, its bite remains infectious for life.
 Yellow fever attacks the liver, kidneys and digestive tract, producing intense fever and jaundice.
 Vomiting and constipation are other common symptoms.
 Within a few days, as many as 90% of attacked victims die.
-Actions to prevent yellow fever include vaccination, protective clothing and the use of an insect repellent.
+Actions to prevent yellow fever include vaccination, protective clothing and the use of insect repellent.
 No effective cure is known.

 Malaria is prevalent in tropical and subtropical regions.
 It is caused by protozoan parasites, such as the Anopheles mosquito and is a great public health concern.
 Anemia can result from contracting malaria.
 Other general symptoms include chills, fever and nausea.
 Severe cases of malaria can result in coma and even death.
 Vaccines are currently under development but, thus far, no vaccine is available that provides adequate levels of protection.
 Preventive drugs can be taken to reduce the risk of the infection of malaria.
 Infected patients can be treated with such drugs as quinine, but the Anopheles mosquito is resistant to many of these drugs.